swansonk14/SyntheMol/README.md

 TODO: put data on Zenodo and clean up google drive

+TODO: put model on huggingface

-TODO: potentially change order of cLogP data in Google Drive and add to supplementary table
+TODO: potentially change order of cLogP data in Google Drive (from 10 to 4) and add to supplementary table

-TODO: for all models (including antibiotics), compute building block scores as CSV rather than JSON, upload to Google Drive
+TODO: remove building block scores JSON from google drive

 TODO: fix pixel alignment on Figure 1